-(r) (s) Table game drop box contents keys.
-(1) The physical custody of the keys needed to access the contents of the for accessing stored, full table game drop boxes contents shall require the physical involvement of persons from at least two three separate departments. with the exception of the count team.
-Note: The key custodian checking out keys constitutes physical involvement.
+(2) The physical custody of the keys needed for accessing to access the contents of the stored, full table game drop boxes contents shall require the physical involvement of persons from at least two separate departments. with the exception of the count team.

+The key custodian checking out keys constitutes physical involvement.

-Note: On review it was determined that the applicability of (s) (1) is captured by (s) (2).
-Therefore, it is proposed that (s) (1) be struck.
-After striking (s) (1), (s) (2) becomes (s) (1), and (s) (3) becomes (s) (2).
+Note: On review it was determined that the applicability of (s) (2) is captured by (s) (23).
+Therefore, it is proposed that (s) (2) be struck.
+After striking (s) (2), (s) (3) becomes (s) (2).